Franklin Carmichael: Landscape

+Watercolours

+Carmichael preferred to depict his outdoor subjects in watercolour.
+He believed in the independent validity to the medium, and believed them to be equal to oil painting.
+He co-founded the Canadian Society of Painters in Water Colour in 1925, in an effort to give the medium the importance and recognition it deserved.
+He said of the medium:It is capable of responding to the slightest variation of effect or mood.
+It can be at once clean cut, sharp, delicate and forceful or subtle, brilliant or sombre, including all of the variations that lie in between.

 Industry and the environment

 By the 1930s, Carmichael's work explored themes of industry in northern Ontario, particularly the mining regions.
 His first depiction of an industrial building is Old Lime Kilns, Rockwood, a sketch made on a 1927 trip with Casson to Rockwood, Ontario.

 The 1928 canvas, The Nickel Belt, depicts smoke billowing away into the clouds and a barren rocky foreground.
-The work juxtaposes bare nature with the ugly environmental effects caused by industry, depicting the wilderness present in his earlier canvases, but also "the billowing extrusion of smoke waste."
+The work juxtaposes bare nature with the ugly environmental effects caused by industry, depicting the wilderness present in his earlier canvases, but also "the billowing extrusion of smoke waste".
 Art historian Rosemary Donegan writes of the work, "The dramatic beauty of the burnt blue-green rolling hills, seen from a bird's-eye perspective, is subverted by the distant smoke plumes and smelter stacks, which raise questions about the effect of ore smelting on the local landscape."
 Donegan further compares the work to A.Y.
 Jackson's 1932 depiction of the Falconbridge smelter near Sudbury, Smoke Fantasy, though she found Carmichael better imbued his painting with power and meaning than Jackson did his.
 Jackson took his government lobbying efforts further however, pleading in a letter to the minister of Lands and Forests William Finlayson to preserve what became Killarney Provincial Park and Trout Lake.
 The latter was renamed O.S.A.
 Lake in honour of the Ontario Society of Artists.

 The 1930 canvas A Northern Silver Mine is a composite of several sketches and watercolours following an August 1930 trip to the mining town of Cobalt, Ontario.
 This painting depicts the relationship of industrial town and nature, where "[t]he houses and mines seem scattered and fragile against the agitated convolutions of the hills."
 The mine in the foreground and polluted river "[illustrate] the bleakness of the land around the smelters and mines during the 1930s."